 What they achieved:

-Results: comparing 12 months before & after introduction of reusable sats probes we measured:
+Comparing 12 months before and after introduction of reusable sats probes we measured:

 A 25% reduction in the number of disposable sats probes ordered which equates to: